erzaf/instapot/README.md

 # Usage

 **FIRST**:
-Make sure you have added your sock puppets account username and password inside the **creds.csv** file with the format below:
-(separated by ";" between username and password)
+Make sure you have added your sock puppets account username and password inside the **creds.csv** file with the format below (separated by ";" between username and password):

 ```
 username1;password1